 We need to talk.
 Not just you and me, but all of us.
-Have you noticed that we’re not connecting like we once did?
+None of us are connecting like we once did.
 We’re more distracted and the conversations aren’t as rich.
-Something feels hollow.
-We’re not working through the tough stuff like we did before.
+It’s zoom meetings.
+It’s distance.
+It’s many things.
+But it all amounts to us not working through the tough stuff like we did before.
 The intense focus that was once there seems to have gone.
 With it went the satisfaction that comes from deep thinking.

 Instead, what’s there now is an incessant feeling of being off-balance and leaving things half-baked.
 We’re more edgy and reactive, scattered and less in-tune.
 It’s starting to feel like a new normal and that can’t be good.
 We need to talk to get things back on track.
 What I’m talking about is how we’re using our attention.